datasquadron/datasquadron.github.io/_drafts/draft_Converting_to_Boolean.md

 **How to Convert a Field in Tableau Prep to Boolean**

-Tableau Prep does not an option to easily convert a True/False or 0/1 value.
+Problem: Tableau Prep does not an option to easily convert a True/False or 0/1 value.